gagin/gar_tool/README.md

 ## <a id="key-features"></a>Key Features

 * **Extract Both Explicit and Implicit Data**: Retrieve both clearly defined data (e.g., addresses) and subtle, subjective details inferred from text (e.g., visual appeal ratings).
 * **Single-point Configuration**: Define what to extract and how to store it using a single record in config.yaml.
-This dual-purpose configuration instructs the LLM and structures the database storage, eliminating the need for separate definitions and making the setup more streamlined.
+This dual-purpose configuration instructs the LLM and structures the database storage, eliminating the need for separate definitions.
 * **Support for Multiple Models and Providers**: Compatible with various language models and providers, including options for local deployment to suit different needs.
 * **Parallel Processing with Checkpointing**: Process text files in parallel with automatic checkpointing, allowing for interruption and resumption.
 * **SQLite Database Storage**: Store results in an SQLite database for easy analysis and export.